• Skip to primary navigation

 Instructions

-1. Roast the chicken thighs Preheat the oven to 425ºF.
-Spread thighs out in a large baking dish that holds them in a single layer.
+1. Preheat the oven to 425ºF.
+Spread chicken thighs out in a large baking dish that holds them in a single layer.
 Sprinkle with 1 ½ teaspoons salt and a few grinds of black pepper.
 Drizzle with 2 tablespoons olive oil.
 Roast in the middle of the oven for 20-25 minutes, until chicken is cooked through.
 Remove baking dish from oven.
 Cover with foil and set aside for 10-15 minutes.
 Shred chicken by hand or by pulling it apart with two forks.

-3. Make soup base Heat 2 tablespoons olive oil in a large dutch oven or soup kettle over medium heat.
+3. Heat 2 tablespoons olive oil in a large dutch oven or soup kettle over medium heat.
 Add onions and cook, stirring occasionally, for 5 minutes until softened.
 Pour corn puree to the pot, along with the grated or finely diced baking potatoes, the remaining 3 ½ cups chicken broth, oregano, thyme and bay leaves.
 Bring to a boil.
 Reduce to a simmer, cover and cook for 20 minutes, stirring occasionally.
-Add cubed yukon gold potatoes and sliced carrots to the pot.
+Add cubed Yukon gold potatoes and sliced carrots to the pot.
 Cover and simmer for 15 minutes.

-5. Garnish with avocado and capers
+5. Ladle into bowls and garnish with avocado and capers

 Notes